movestore/movestore.github.io/auxiliary.md

 # Auxiliary Files for Analysis with Tracks in an App

 It is possible to design Apps that require auxiliary files, e.g. a map with environmental information, that are useful for analysis with the tracking data.
 The App needs the auxiliary files during its run time.
-Therefore, they have to be either provided permanently by the App developer or uploaded to MoveApps from a local system by the App user.
+Therefore, they have to be either provided permanently by the App developer [`providedAppFiles`](appspec/current/settings/providedAppFiles_appspec.md) or uploaded to MoveApps from a local system by the App user [`USER_FILE`](appspec/current/settings/user_file.md).
 This leads to three types of auxiliary files:

- 1. **Fixed auxiliary file** that the App developer provides in the GitHub repository.
+ 1. [**Fixed auxiliary file**](#fixed-auxiliary-files) that the App developer provides in the GitHub repository.
 This file will be used for all analyses independent of the input data sets.
 We advice these data to be of global coverage.
+See more details, also for local testing below.

- 2. **Local upload auxiliary file** that is provided by the App user when the Workflow is created, i.e. during configuration of the App settings.
+ 2. [**Local upload auxiliary file**](#local-upload-auxiliary-files) that is provided by the App user when the Workflow is created, i.e. during configuration of the App settings.
 It can be overwritten whenever necessary.
 If an auxiliary file is required by the App and the user has not uploaded one, the App cannot run correctly.
+See more details, also for local testing below.

- 3. **Local upload auxiliary file with fixed fallback file** that is a combination of the above.
+ 3. [**Local upload auxiliary file with fixed fallback file**](#local-upload-auxiliary-files-with-fixed-fallback-files) that is a combination of the above.
 The App developer provides a fallback file in the GitHub repository.
 This file will be used if the App user does not upload the required auxiliary file.
 However, if the App user does upload the required auxiliary file with correct extension from their local system, the fallback file is not used, but the uploaded one.
 This file can be overwritten whenever necessary.
+See more details, also for local testing below.

 Any combination of these three types of auxiliary files can be integrated into an App.

 The App developer has the responsibility to decide if an auxiliary file is necessary for their App and if it can be an advantage to allow the App user to upload such a file to the App.
 We advise developers to provide a fixed auxiliary file or sensible fallback auxiliary files, so that the App can still run if the App user does not or cannot provide any file during App configuration.
 For example, it might be possible to provide a global map of lower resolution as fallback, but allow local upload of regional, higher resolution maps for analysis with tracks of that region.
 If the auxiliary file is optional, the code should be tested thoroughly to ensure that the App runs successfully with and without this file.

-In the past, the `LOCAL_FILE` setting required the App developer to define the exact name of the auxiliary file that the App users had to provide in line with the instructions, with the introduction of the `USER_FILE` setting this is not necessary any more.
-However, only one file can be uploaded per `USER_FILE` setting, you can add as many `USER_FILE` settings as need.
-If input data, e.g. a shapefile, contain several files, these will need to be added to the folder as a .zip file, and this file will then need to be unziped in the code.

-!> Note that local testing of Apps with auxiliary files is possible with the SDK (Software Development Kit, provided in the templates) only if the folder for these files is called `provided-app-files`.
-This folder is located in `./data/auxiliary/user-files/provided-app-files/` in the R templates and in `./resources/auxiliary/user-files/provided-app-files/` in the Python template.
-In both cases, for the local testing to work, the "settingId" and the subfolder name (see examples below) will need to have an identical name.

 !> If your fixed or fallback file is larger than 100MB GitHub will not allow it to be uploaded to the repository.
-At the end of this page you can find the instructions to overcome this issue.
+At the end of this page you can find the [instructions](#adding-large-fixed-or-fallback-files-to-an-app) to overcome this issue.

-## Fixed auxiliary files
+## 1. Fixed auxiliary files

 Any auxiliary files that the App developer wants to provide as fixed files have to be saved in the GitHub repository within the folder `auxiliary/user-files/provided-app-files/`.
-The provision of these files has to be communicated in the [`appspec.json`](appspec.md) specification file via [`providedAppFiles`](appspec/current/settings/user_file.md).
-Please keep the files in (a) separate folder(s) in the GitHub repository, the folder name is required as input for the `providedAppFiles` specification (`from`).
+The provision of these files has to be communicated in the [`appspec.json`](appspec.md) specification file via [`providedAppFiles`](appspec/current/settings/providedAppFiles_appspec.md).
+Please keep each file in (a) separate folder in the GitHub repository, the folder name is required as input for the `providedAppFiles` specification (`from`).
 The `settingId` has to be unique for each fixed file and will be used to refer to it in the code via the function `getAuxiliaryFilePath()` in `R` and `MoveAppsIo.get_auxiliary_file_path()` in `Python`.
-These functions will read in the content of the stated folder in the appspecs.json, therefore only one file should be included in each folder.
+These functions will read in the content of the stated folder in the `appspecs.json`, therefore only one file should be included in each folder.
+If it is a multi-file data set like e.g. *Shapefiles*, these have to be zipped (see example in section 2).
 See examples below.

+#### Local testing
+Local testing of Apps with fixed auxiliary files is possible with the SDK (Software Development Kit, provided in the templates) only if the folder for these files is called `provided-app-files`.
+Within this folder, create a folder in which each of the provided files is placed.
+This folder is located in `./data/auxiliary/user-files/provided-app-files/` in the R templates and in `./resources/auxiliary/user-files/provided-app-files/` in the Python template.
+In both cases, for the local testing to work, the "settingId" and the subfolder name (see examples below) will need to have an identical name.

 #### Example
 *All App templates also contain a working example of auxiliary files*

+Folder structure: within `auxiliary/user-files/provided-app-files/` there is a folder called `aux_A` which contains a `.csv` file, the name of the csv file is unrestricted.
+Within the `/provided-app-files/` folder there is also a folder called `aux_B` which contains another file to be read in.

 ###### R Apps